The Primal versus the Dual Ising Model: Introduction

 where $|\cdot|$ denotes the cardinality of a set.

-We prove that the sum (modulo 2) of variables along any cycle in the primal FFG is zero.
-We then define a proposal (auxiliary) distribution on a spanning tree $T$ to present an importance sampling algorithm for estimating the partition function.
-The algorithm can efficiently compute an estimate of the partition function when the coupling parameters of the Ising model associated with the chords are weak.
+We prove that the sum (modulo 2) of variables along any cycle in the primal NFG is zero.
+In the dual NFG, we prove that the sum (modulo 2) of variables on any cutset is zero.
+We then propose a uniform sampling algorithm for estimating the partition function in the primal and in the dual domains.
+For the homogeneous Ising model on a two-dimensional (2D) torus, we employ Onsager's analytical solution~\cite{Onsager:44, Baxter07} to illustrate the opposite behavior of the uniform sampling estimator in the primal and in the dual domains.

-In the dual FFG, we prove that the sum (modulo 2) of variables on any cutset is zero.
-The proposal distribution is defined on $\overbar T$.
-In this case, the partition function can be efficiently estimated when the coupling parameters associated with the branches are strong.

 For more details on the cycle space, the cutset space, and their duality in the context of algebraic graph theory, see~\cite[Chapter 2]{Bolob},~\cite[Chapter 14]{Godsil}.

-Finally, we would like to point out that David Forney has recently developed some of the results of this paper (and their generalizations to the $q$-state Potts model) in the context of algebraic topology~\cite{Forney:16}.
-We encourage readers who are interested in the results of this paper to have a look at~\cite{Forney:16}.
+The topic of the Kramers--Wannier duality (which relates the partition function of the 2D Ising model at high and at low temperatures) is discussed in the context of NFG duality in~\cite{AlVo:ISIT2015, AlVo:2016}.
+Finally, we would like to point out that David Forney has recently developed and generalized some of the results of this paper in the context of algebraic topology.
+For more details, see~\cite{Forney:16}.

 The paper is organized as follows.
-In Section~\ref{sec:Ising}, we review the Ising model and its graphical model representation in terms of FFGs.
-In Section~\ref{sec:IS}, we describe our importance sampling algorithm in the primal domain.
-The dual FFG of the Ising model is discussed in Section~\ref{sec:Dual}.
-An analogous importance sampling in the dual FFG is presented in Section~\ref{sec:ISD}.
+In Section~\ref{sec:Ising}, we review the Ising model and its graphical model representation in terms of NFGs.
+In Sections~\ref{sec:IS} and~\ref{sec:VarIsing}, we describe the uniform sampling algorithm in the primal domain and derive its variance for the Ising model on a 2D torus.
+The dual NFG of the model is discussed in Section~\ref{sec:Dual}, and an analogous estimator based on uniform sampling in the dual NFG is presented in Section~\ref{sec:ISD}.
+The variance of the estimator in the dual NFG is discussed in Section~\ref{sec:VarIsingD}.
+The scale factor between the partition functions of the primal and the dual NFGs is derived in the Appendix.